-Mental Health Crisis Planning for Children (Feb.
+• Mental Health Crisis Planning for Children (Feb.
 2016) - Learn to recognized, manage, prevent and plan for your child's mental health crisis.
 Download, here.

-    • NAMI Minnesota booklet: Transitions (Dec.
-2014) - Information and resources to assist parents in supporting their young adult with a mental illness.
+• Transitions Booklet (Sept.
+2016) - Information and resources to assist parents in supporting their young adult with a mental illness.
 Download, here.

 • Children's Psychiatric Hospitalization (September 2015) - What you need to know when a child is hospitalized.
 Download, here.